-2.3 Community Service - The Access students were inspired with the knowledge of values of the forest trees, then, they were requested to help plant 500 forest trees in KAD farm.
-During the period 2 of the Access Program, they spent their free time twice to do these community service activities in which each took just 1 hour.
-In this Period 3 of the Access Program, three community service activities were done including forestry planting, child health education and fund-raising.
-The following are brief explanations on all community service activities conducted in the Period 3:

-• Forest tree planting - The Access students took their free time, especially on Saturday afternoon and Sunday to grow forest trees in the farmland belonging to KAD as part of environmental improvement.
+- The Access students were inspired with the knowledge of values of the forest trees, then, they were requested to help plant 500 forest trees in KAD farm.
+During the period 2, they spent their free time twice to do these enhancement activities in which each took just 1 hour. - In this Period 3, three community learning service activities were done including forestry planting, child health education and fund-raising.
+1) Forest tree planting - The Access students took their free time, especially on Saturday afternoon and Sunday to grow forest trees in the farmland belonging to KAD as part of environmental improvement.
 Two trees were limited to one student to grow.
 The growing activity included pit digging, mixture of compose and planting.
-In addition, the students were also trained on how to produce natural compost.

-• Child health education - the Access students were first trained on physical hygiene in order to get knowledge and experience of hygienic practices, and then they were allowed to organize the health education sessions in which community children participated.
-In this activity, the students needed some hygienic kits such as bucket, handwash soap, handkerchief, water and table for use.

-• The fund-raising done to help the most vulnerable people - the Access students united to do the fund - raising activities in nine villages where they live, and the money raised were used to buy some food for the most vulnerable people such as the seriously sick elderly, destitute widow, orphan, handicapped, etc. In addition, the cash was also kept for them to use in the future need.
+In addition, the students were also trained on how to produce natural compost, 2) Child health education - the Access students were first trained on physical hygiene in order to get knowledge and experience of hygienic practices, and then they were allowed to organize the health education sessions in which community children participated.
+In this activity, the students needed some hygienic kits such as bucket, handwash soap, handkerchief, water and table for use, 3) The fund-raising done to help the most vulnerable people - the Access students united to do the fund - raising activities in nine villages where they live, and the money raised were used to buy some food for the most vulnerable people such as the seriously sick elderly, destitute widow, orphan, handicapped, etc. In addition, the cash was also kept for them to use in the future need.
 The fund-raising activity required the students to prepare a lot of processes; for instance, they had a meeting to discuss the purpose of activity, the target areas and people and division into groups, had to line up the official letters submitted to the village chiefs to get permission for activity implementation, to make the humanitarian boxes and to identify the villages where the activity was going to be executed.
 During the group discussion, the students were required to use English.
-The students were divided into small groups of 4 members each who travelled to their respective set areas by carrying the humanitarian boxes along with them, explaining in detail about the purpose of their project to the villagers in order for them understand and make a donation.
+The students were divided into small groups of 4 members each who travelled to their respective set areas by carrying the humanitarian boxes along with them, explaining in detail about the purpose of their project to the villagers in order for them to understand and make a donation.
 After the fund-raising activity was over, the group discussion was held using English again.
 The students met again to discuss the amount of money raised and how it was allocated and to present the activity done, the problems they encountered.
 In short, during the project planning and discussion after the completion of the project, English was used by Access students.